SWorster/MistySURF2023/Python Tutorials/PythonTutorial.md

 The full program for the following tutorial can be found [here](https://github.com/SWorster/MistySURF2023/blob/main/Python%20Tutorials/tutorial4.py).

 This program lets Misty take a photo when she detects a face.
-Because Python handles asynchronicity differenly, this tutorial has been heavily altered from the original JavaScript.
+Because Python handles asynchronicity differently, this tutorial has been heavily altered from the original JavaScript.

 Begin with the following import statements: